 According to the University of Michigan, sunlight is a trigger for cold sores, so covering the skin around the lips with sunblock every day reduces the risk of an outbreak.
 In addition, stress, fatigue, and even an upset stomach may trigger a cold sore.
 Unfortunately, no natural remedies have been proven to be effective in the treatment or prevention of cold sores, but taking care of yourself and paying attention to what triggers your cold sores may help you stay one step ahead.

-Prevention is better than a cure, and cold sores usually give sufferers a warning that they're about to pay a visit.
+Prevention is better than a cure, and cold sores are usually a sign of stress or poor oral health.
 Smearing toothpaste on the itchy or tingly patch won't do any harm, and it may prevent the cold sore from making an appearance.